hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    > (it was Ethereum we were talking about) besides account-value data?
 It iS
    > nOt a DaTaBaSe, what do you want?"
    >
    > I never spoke to that fellow again since then.
+Don't let your children be
+   > like that fellow.

    And, guess what?
 This is possible to be applied to Eth, Solana or whatever through I/O cluster as well.